Covered Services for Youth

 If a service requires a Pre-Authorization, your youth’s provider will need to ask Magellan for approval (pre-authorization or prior authorization) for them to get the service.

-To get help with any of these benefits, please call Magellan at 1-855-202-0973 (TTY 711).
+To get help with any of these benefits, or to have a list of providers mailed to you, please call Magellan at 1-855-202-0973 (TTY 711).

 Used to see if your youth has a substance use concern.
 It helps providers know the best way to help them.
 Results will not impact your youth’s eligibility for services.